#eye #eye

 Total_Deaths = sum(Deaths))

-Tip: Total_Recovered and Total_Deaths are names you assigned and are not names that exist in the dataset!
+Important: Total_Recovered and Total_Deaths are names you assigned and are not names that exist in the dataset!

 Now, let’s filter by rows to see countries, where the number of deaths is less than 10.